PeytonRG/BootstrapToaster/README.md

 ## Demo
 A demo page is available at [bootstraptoaster.peytongasink.dev](https://bootstraptoaster.peytongasink.dev) for you to try out all the features Bootstrap Toaster has to offer!

-## Bootstrap 5 Support
-Version 5.0.0-rc4 includes full support for Bootstrap 5 Beta 3.
-Once Bootstrap 5 is officially released, 5.0.0 will be released as well!

 ## Documentation
 Full documentation is available in the [Bootstrap Toaster Wiki](https://github.com/PeytonRG/BootstrapToaster/wiki).